-Academic Evaluation Data Analyst
+Financial and Academic Quality Data Analyst

 Tanyr Seay supports the production of the Alternative Accountability Framework (AAF) as well as analyzes school performance data for high-stakes reviews and charter renewals.
 Before joining DC PCSB, Mr. Seay worked as an analyst at Clarity Campaign Labs providing data strategy to political campaigns and non-profit organizations.
 Most recently, he served in a local DC Public Charter School as a data analyst.
 Mr. Seay holds a Bachelor of Science in Political Science from Belmont University in Nashville, Tennessee.